williamkray/maubot-communitybot/README.md

 configure your bot to send a custom greeting to users whenever they join a room! configuration file provides a greeting map (define multiple greetings each with an identifier) and then a configuration of which rooms to greet users in, and which greeting message the bot should send them.

+Configure a `notification_room` to receive messages when someone joins one of the greeting rooms.
+If you just want notifications (perhaps when someone joins the space, where the bot likely cannot send a greeting anyway) set the greeting name to `'none'` in the greeting map, and the bot will skip the greeting and send a notification to your notification room.

 ## activity tracking and reporting